aloyetunde/-hackbio-cancer-intership-/STAGE 4/README.md

 git clone https://github.com/aloyetunde/-hackbio-cancer-intership-.git
 cd -hackbio-cancer-intership-/STAGE%204
 ```
+### Prepare the environment

+Ensure all required tools and dependencies are installed by running the
+[setup.sh](https://github.com/aloyetunde/-hackbio-cancer-intership-/blob/main/setup.sh) script.
+This script will install tools like FastQC, FastP, BWA, samtools and bcftools if they aren't already installed:

 To execute the pipeline, run the following script:
 ```bash
 bash script.sh
 ```
-Ensure all required tools and dependencies are installed by running the
-[setup.sh](https://github.com/aloyetunde/-hackbio-cancer-intership-/blob/main/setup.sh) script.
-This script will install tools like FastQC, FastP, BWA, samtools and bcftools if they aren't already installed:

  ### Run the Pipeline
 Run the pipeline with the [script.sh](https://github.com/aloyetunde/-hackbio-cancer-intership-/blob/main/sript.sh) script.

-Required Inputs:
+#### Required Inputs:

 Reference Genome: A .fasta file (e.g., reference.fasta)